Posted on December 28, 2016

 We hope this post has brought some cheer to what in the northern hemisphere can be a challenging time of year.
 So until next time, thanks for stopping by!

-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Park, Griggs Reservoir, photography Tagged: Belted Kingfisher, Canon SX40, Crow, Dark-eyed Junco, Golden Crown Kinglet, ice patterns, Panasonic FZ200, Pied-billed Grebe, Ring-billed Gull, Sweet Autumn Clematis, sycamore
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Reservoir, photography Tagged: Belted Kingfisher, Canon SX40, Crow, Dark-eyed Junco, Golden Crown Kinglet, ice patterns, Panasonic FZ200, Pied-billed Grebe, Ring-billed Gull, Sweet Autumn Clematis, sycamore

 Posted on December 24, 2016